babyfish-ct/kimmer/doc/kimmer-sql/contains.md

 - If the developer forgets to deduplicate, there will be a bug

-- If there are many columns to be queried (such as querying the entire object, or even querying multiple objects), it is not a good choice to remove duplicates through distinct SQL.
-People often choose to use java.util.LinkedHashMap on the client side to deduplicate.
+- If there are many columns to be queried (such as querying the entire object, or even querying multiple objects), it is not a good choice to remove duplicates through *select distinct* of SQL.
+People often choose to use *java.util.LinkedHashSet* on the client side to deduplicate.
 But this is not good for either the network or the JVM.

 - Duplicate data is not friendly to pagination, this is the most developer-headed sentence in the Hibernate log